Linda King: Relationship With Charles Bukowski

-Bukowski's first stage debut was as an actor in King’s play Only a Tenant in which she and Bukowski stage-read the first act at the Pasadena Museum of the Artist.
+Bukowski's stage debut was as an actor in King’s play Only a Tenant in which she and Bukowski stage-read the first act at the Pasadena Museum of the Artist.

 Bukowski and King finally split up for good in 1975, when one night an intoxicated King threw Bukowski's typewriter and books onto the street, angry at his infidelities.
-The incident is detailed in Bukowski's novel, Women, whose leading character, Lydia Vance, is based on King.
+The incident is detailed in Bukowski's novel Women, whose leading character, Lydia Vance, is based on King.
 The same year, King left Los Angeles for Phoenix, because of what she described as "one extended nervous breakdown".